wallix/terraform-provider-wallix-bastion/README.md

 ### Special Thanks

-We would like to Greatly thanks:
-* [Claranet](https://www.claranet.fr/) for their great work on this provider!
+We would like to Greatly thanks [Claranet](https://www.claranet.fr/) for their great work on this provider!